 How to make an Augmented Reality app with Vuforia and Unity?
 Following up on the topic of VR/AR, we’ve decided to show you how to create augmented reality models in 3D.
 Using popular developer tools and kits you can do this in few hours and the process could be quite enjoyable!
-So we’ve sat down with our 3D designer mates, built a demo of AR animated model, and now we’re going to present a brief tutorial of it.
+So we’ve sat down with our 3D designer mates, built an AR app (simple, of course) animated model, and now we’re going to present a brief tutorial of it.

 What we’ve been building is an augmented reality model for Android devices, using: